-While our model operates at the level of local authorities, we can estimate $R_t$ 's at coarser spatial scales by aggregating inferences across multiple local areas.
-Figure 4 shows the inferences produced by the full EpiMap model with spatial length scale of 20km for London, England, Scotland and Wales, using data available on 10th April 2021.
+Figure 4 shows the posterior distributions of $R{r,w}$, for the London NHS region, England, Scotlan and Wales, and for each week in the December 2020 to March 2021 period, produced by the full EpiMap model with spatial length scale of 20km, using data available on 15th March 2021.
 Corresponding plots for other English NHS regions can be found in Appendix C.3.
 Figure 4 shows sensible credible intervals both during the modelled 15-week time period and subsequent 3-week forecasts.
-In this example, we see that our model projects an increasingly uncertain size of epidemic in Scotland in the near future, with a non-negligible probability of $R_t$ being above 1 in Scotland and London on 10th April 2021, whereas other regions are projected to have stable or shrinking epidemics.
+In this example, we see that our model projects an increasingly uncertain size of epidemic in Scotland in the near future, with a non-negligible probability of R_t being above 1 in Scotland and Wales on 15th March 2021, whereas other regions are projected to have stable or shrinking epidemics.